fairandsmart/right-consent/_docs/103-discover-api-guide.md

 echo ${TX_HTML}
 {% endhighlight %}

-In JSON, only a representation of the transaction is send including the link to the next action.
+In HTML, a redirect (201) code is sent back including the location of the next human task to perform on the transaction according to its state.

 {% highlight bash %}
 TX_JSON=`curl -v --header "Authorization: Bearer ${ACCESS_TOKEN}" \